TairYerniyazov/fitness-app/README.md

 - **Unit Customization**: users can change the units for saved measurements and data.

 ## How to run the project
-This is an Android App.
+This is an Android app (Android 12 and above).
 1. Just clone the repository and open it in Android Studio.
 2. Install it via an APK file or run it directly on an Android device/emulator.
 Your Android device may ask for additional permissions before installing; please grant them and feel free to ignore any safety check warnings, as the app is not yet